The Jamaica Gleaner - 2019

 Click HERE to go to article website

-Reggae performer desmond the songwriter has taken his music all around the world.
+Reggae performer desmond has taken his music all around the world.
 From Europe and the Caribbean all the way to U.S. locations such as New Orleans and Fort Worth, the singer has made a habit of having his music accepted wherever he goes.

 On this EP, the singer gets a chance to show what he can do vocally, and its a pretty amazing thing.
-The opening title cut is one where he gets to show his love of the Reggae art form, and also shows his personal philosophy about keeping your chin up when things look at their bleakest.
+The opening title cut is one where he gets to show his love of the Reggae music art form, and also shows his personal philosophy about keeping your chin up when things look at their bleakest.

 Eclectiblogs- Weekly Meanderings for Music Head Consumption

-desmond the songwriter is a seasoned performer having toured the US, Europe and the Caribbean extensively, and it is without question he takes pride in himself and his music.
+desmond is a seasoned performer having toured the US, Europe and the Caribbean extensively, and it is without question he takes pride in himself and his music.
 If the ten tracks soon to be released are like the three on his EP, you can be sure you will be getting some seriously feel-good music.

 The Jamaica Gleaner